bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

 - Terms have well-established separate type signatures, but we don't have a syntax for separate kind signatures of types and classes.

-If we moved from (BASELINE) to (PARITAL), some programs that work now would fail:
+If we moved from (BASELINE) to (PARTIAL), some programs that work now would fail:

 - the original S/T example above